 From the Guthega Pond, a further tunnel and penstock lead to station M.1.B. with a capacity of 60,000 kW (ultimate capacity 90,000 kW), which discharges into a pond at the junction of the Munyang and Snowy Rivers.
-Construction of this part of the scheme has been completed.
-Munyang Pond will discharge into a tunnel leading to station M.2.L., with installed capacity of 60,000 kW.
+This part of the scheme came into operation in February.
+1955.
+Munyang Pond discharges into a tunnel leading to station M.2.L., with installed capacity of 60,000 kW.
 This station also receives the flow of a tributary of the Snowy River via station M.2.H.
 From station M.2.L., the water discharges into a reservoir at Island Bend on the main stream of the Snowy.